dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 - MMP (Minimal model program)
 - Divisor

 Take a fibration, generally has singular fibers and thus yields a singular foliation.
-Blowing up these singularities does not help - they in fact introduce more singularities.
+Blowing up these singularities does not help - this in fact introduces more singularities.